QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Scheme setup

 The parameterization process plays a critical role in quantum parameter estimation.
 In general, this process is realized by quantum dynamics.
 In QuanEstimation.jl, the focus is primarily on the dynamics governed by the master equation in the Lindblad form:

 where $\rho$ is the evolved density matrix, $H$ is the total Hamiltonian, and $\Gamma_i$ and $\gamma_i$ are the $i$th decay operator and decay rate, respectively. $\gamma_i$ could either be constant (a float number) or time-dependent (a vector).
-In the meantime, QuanEstimation.jl can also deal with the non-dynamical processes, such as the quantum channels described by Kraus operators, i.e.,
+In the meantime, QuanEstimation.jl can also deal with the non-dynamical processes, such as the quantum channels described by Kraus operators, i.e., $\rho=\sum_i K_i\rho_0 K_i^{\dagger}$, where $K_i$ is the $i$th Kraus operator satisfying $\sum_{i}K^{\dagger}_i K_i=\mathbb{I}$ with $\mathbb{I}$ the identity operator, and $\rho_0$ is the probe state.